 The law determines how we can use information.
 The laws we follow that allow us to use identifiable information are listed below:

 - UK Data Protection Bill

 - Common Law Duty of Confidence - Confidentiality

 Health Education and Improvement Wales (HEIW) is the organisation that administrates the processes that involves the collection of specific data through the work of many areas including TAG.
 HEIW is the holder and user of your information for these processes.

 Why your personal data is collected

-The functions of the Wales Deanery are carried out in the public interest.
-The processing of Trainees’ personal data is necessary for the purposes of those functions.
+The functions of the Education Organisers are carried out in the public interest.
+The processing of Trainers’ personal data is necessary for the purposes of those functions.